-41.33 And now let Pharaoh look for a man of understanding and wisdom and place him over the land of Egypt.
+Gen. 41:33 And now let Pharaoh look for a man of understanding and wisdom.
+And place him over the land of Mitsraim.

-41.34 Let Pharaoh do it.
-And let him appoint overseers over the land, and tax the fifth part of the land of Egypt itself in the seven abundant years.
+Gen. 41:34 Let Pharaoh do it.
+And let him appoint overseers over the land, and tax the fifth part of the land of Mitsraim itself in the seven abundant years.

-41. 35 And collect all the food itself of these good years that are coming.
-And store up grain under the authority of Pharaoh and guard the food in the cities.
+Gen. 41:35 And collect all the food itself of these good years that are coming.

+And store up grain under the authority of Pharaoh.

+And guard the food in the cities.

-41.36 And the food will be deposited on behalf of the land against the seven years of famine that will be in the land of Egypt.
-And the land will not be destroyed by famine."
+Gen. 41:36 And the food will be deposited on behalf of the land against the seven years of famine that will be in the land of Mitsraim.
+Then the land will not be destroyed by famine."

-41.37 And the word was good in the eyes of Pharaoh and in the eyes of all his servants.
-41.38 And Pharaoh said to his servants, "Can we find a man like this, a man who has the vital essence of The Elohim in him?"
+Gen. 41:37 And the word was good in the eyes of Pharaoh and in the eyes of all his servants.

+Gen. 41:38 And Pharaoh said to his servants, "Can we find a man like this, a man who has the nature of The Elohim in him?"
-41.39 And Pharaoh said to Yoseph, "Since The Elohim has revealed to you yourself all this itself, no one is as understanding and wise as you.

-are over my house!
+Gen. 41:39 And Pharaoh said to Yoseph, "Since The Elohim has revealed to you yourself את all this itself אח no one is as understanding and wise as you.
+Gen. 41:40 You yourself את are over my house!
 And according to your word will all my people be touched.
 Only in the throne will I be greater than you."

-41.41 And Pharaoh said to Yoseph, "Behold!
-I have placed you yourself over all the land of Egypt."
+Gen. 41:41 And Pharaoh said to Yoseph, "Behold!
+I have placed you yourself את over all the land of Mitsraim."

-41.42 And Pharaoh took off his signet-ring itself

-from his hand and placed it itself שאר upon Yoseph's hand.
-And he arrayed he himself in garments of fine linen.
+Gen. 41:42 And Pharaoh took off his signet-ring itself אד from his hand.
+And he placed it itself את upon Yoseph's hand.
+And he arrayed he himself את in garments of fine linen.
 And he put the gold chain upon his neck.

-to ride in the second chariot which was his.
+Gen. 41:43 And he caused he himself את to ride in the second chariot which was his.
 And they cried out before him, "Kneel!"

-And he set he himself over all the land of Egypt.
+And he set he himself את over all the land of Mitsraim.

-41.44 And Pharaoh said to Yoseph,
+Gen. 41:44 And Pharaoh said to Yoseph,

 "I myself am Pharaoh.

-But without you

-no man will lift

-his hand itself

-or his foot itself

-in all the land of Egypt."
+But without you no man will lift his hand itself את or his foot itself את in all the land of Mitsraim."

-41.45 And Pharaoh called Yoseph's name Zaphnath-Pa'neah.

-And he gave to him
+Gen. 41:45 And Pharaoh called Yoseph's name Zaphnath-Pa'neah.
+And he gave to him Asenath herself את, daughter of Poti Pherah, priest of On, for a wife.

-Asenath herself,

-daughter of Poti Pherah

-priest of On,

-for a wife.

-And Yoseph went out over all the land of Egypt.
+And Yoseph went out over all the land of Mitsraim.